sddevelopment-be/penguin-pragmatic-patterns/content/practices/AMMERSE_impact_analysis.md

 The AMMERSE Impact Analysis is a comprehensive framework assessing the impact of practices, techniques, and decisions on seven AMMERSE values.
 By examining both direct and indirect effects, this algorithm provides a detailed picture of how changes can influence a system, helping stakeholders make informed decisions.
 This approach is based on [the AMMERSE framework for decision making](https://www.ammerse.org/toolbox/decision-making/).

+### Key component: AMMERSE VALUES

+The AMMERSE decision-making framework defines seven core values that guide decision-making processes:

+* **Agile (A):** The ability to adapt quickly to changes, incorporate feedback, and maintain flexibility in processes and decision-making.
+* **Minimal (Mi):** The focus on simplicity and avoiding unnecessary complexity in processes and systems.
+* **Maintainable (Ma):** The ease of keeping processes and systems in working condition over time.
+* **Environmental (E):** Considering the broader context, including cultural fit, impact on nature and society, standards, and ethical considerations.
+* **Reachable (R):** Setting practical goals and ensuring they are achievable within the given constraints.
+* **Solvable (S):** The ability to effectively solve problems and address challenges that arise.
+* **Extensible (Ex):** The capacity to extend or scale processes and systems to meet future needs.

 ### Step-by-step: performing the AMMERSE Impact Analysis